-From time-to-time new requirements for testing, reporting, equipment and/or performance are established by MRO, SPP, WECC, NERC, etc., for interconnections.
-The Customer should take steps so it is notified of any changes by the applicable entity.
-If a Customer fails to comply with these requirements and Xcel Energy is required to pay monetary penalties assessed to Xcel Energy as the balancing area entity responsible for regional interconnected system reliability.
-Xcel Energy will bill the Customer for any monetary penalty resulting from the non-performance of the Customer.
+From time to time new requirements for testing, reporting, equipment and/or performance are established by MRO, SPP, WECC, NERC, etc., for interconnections.
+The Interconnection Party should take steps so it is notified of any changes by the applicable entity.
+If an Interconnection Party fails to comply with these requirements and Xcel Energy is required to pay monetary penalties assessed to Xcel Energy as the Balancing Authority entity responsible for regional interconnected system reliability.
+Xcel Energy will bill the Interconnection Party for any monetary penalty resulting from the non-performance of the Interconnection Party.